foxleigh81/epaper-dnd/README.md

 python3 epaper_dnd.py
 ```

-> NOTE: You could also add these to your `.bashrc` file

 ### 7. Run on boot (optional)

-Edit `run_dnd_display.sh` with your Home Assistant URL and token first.
+1. Edit `dnd-display.env` with your Home Assistant URL and token.

-Then edit `dnd-display.service` and replace `YOUR_USERNAME` with your actual username (run `whoami` to check).
+2. Edit `dnd-display.service` and replace `YOUR_USERNAME` with your actual username (run `whoami` to check).

-Install as a system service:
+3. Install as a system service:

 ```bash
 chmod +x run_dnd_display.sh